tonylai2022/Inventory_record/README.md

 # Inventory Record Application

 ## About this project
-* This project is an inventory tracking web application for a logistics company.
+* This project is an inventory record web application for an e-commerce company.

 ## Features
 * Provides basic CRUD Functionalities: